Outdoor Learning Environment (OLE) Guidelines

 ▪ This is a weapon free area – use equipment peacefully and constructively

-▪ Climb only on climbing structures - i.e. the Big Rock and the Greenspace Fallen Tree are both sculptures and not intended for climbing
+▪ Climb only on climbing structures - i.e. the Greenspace Fallen Tree is a sculpture and not intended for climbing

 ▪ Retrieve and put away all materials at the end of each time outdoors